Monthly Archives: March 2006

 Bobsled

 Dan Fischer of Paradrenaline fame and the legendary Step Up for the Cure event recently took a trip to Lake Placid where apparently you can spend $40 to run and ride in a bobsled.
-He has a great story about … Continue reading
+He has a great story about how he actually managed to get on the course but ...

 Small news, very small news